phpbb/customisation-db/README.md

 ## Translations

-Have a translation and want to be awesome?
-See the "Patches".
+If you have a translation just fork the repo, make a branch, add the translation and send a pull request.

 ## Get Involved